LoyolaLawTech/Class-Documents/2017/homework/Homework3-functions.md

 the answer to the console.
 Hint: Your function should probably have four "if" statements.
 You may want to refer to our [http://jsbin.com/mamoxis/edit?js,console](class notes).

+This assignment is due Monday, February 27 by 5pm.